 - Restless legs

 These symptoms can also be caused by other conditions.
-In particular, pain may be a sign of a more serious problem.
 If you experience any of these symptoms, talk to your doctor or a vein specialist to find out what is causing these symptoms and your treatment options.

 Updated Oct.
 13, 2017